 When the calendar flipped to 2022, it ushered in the 151th anniversary of Boston’s first professional baseball team–the Boston Red Stockings!
 And this year marks the 152nd consecutive season of professional baseball in Boston!

-Those of you who are observant, and most of you are, noticed the “150th Anniversary” uniform patch worn by the Atlanta Braves when they visited Fenway Park this year.
-That patch honors the founding of the Boston Red Stockings in 1871 since the Atlanta Braves are their direct descendants.
+Those of you who are observant, and most of you are, noticed the “150th Anniversary” uniform patch worn by the Atlanta Braves when they visited Fenway Park in 2021.
+That patch honored the founding of the Boston Red Stockings in 1871 since the Atlanta Braves are their direct descendants.

-Boston’s 151 consecutive seasons are the most in major league baseball—in fact the most in the world!
-Chicago is second with 149 consecutive seasons, and we can thank Mrs. O’Leary’s cow for shutting down Chicago baseball in 1872, leaving us with the world record.
-It is ironic that Atlanta is celebrating the 1871 Boston Red Stockings but our home team isn’t doing anything to celebrate our world record of 150 completed consecutive seasons of professional baseball!
+Boston’s 152 consecutive seasons are the most in major league baseball—in fact the most in the world!
+Chicago is second with 150 consecutive seasons, and we can thank Mrs. O’Leary’s cow for shutting down Chicago baseball in 1872, leaving us with the world record.
+It is ironic that Atlanta celebrated the 1871 Boston Red Stockings but our home team didn’t do anything to celebrate our world record of 151 completed consecutive seasons of professional baseball!